auth0/docs/articles/connections/database/require-username.md

 Users can then login with either their username or their email address.
 Users who registered while **Requires Username** was disabled will not have a Username field stored and will have to log in with their email address.

 ::: warning
-Be aware, existing users without a stored username cannot have a username added to their profile.
-You will not be able to update the user using Auth0 Dashboard or the Management API User Update endpoint.
+Existing users without a stored username cannot have a username added to their profile.
+You will not be able to update the user using the Auth0 Dashboard or the Management API **Update User** endpoint.
 :::

 ### Username length